asymmetricia/mapbot/README.md

 ## How do I run it?

-Because mapbot uses a fair bit of CPU for its image operations and requires persistent storage in the form a SQL database, it's not practical for the author to provide mapbot to the public as a free service.

-Instead, mapbot is designed for you to easily run your own; but this still requires a bit of technical aptitude.
+Mapbot is designed for you to easily run your own; but this still requires a bit of technical aptitude.

 To run mapbot, you'll need the following: